kareemmahlees/NotionPy/README.md

         -files          -email
         -phone          -number

-# Upcoming Updates
+## NotionPy 0.1.2 , What's New !

-- Add filters and sorts to querying databases for
+---

-- Add children objects in page creating
+- sorting in queryring databases
-- Add number formating
+- filtering in queyring databases
-- Add support for saving the query data in a json file
+- Bug fx

 ## Notes

 - there are other modules that interact with notion's API so what makes this module different ? it is the fact that , as far as my research went , it is the most userfriendly and practical one
-- This module is still fairly simple and has a lot to offer in the future , so all of your suggestions , issues , contributions are very welcomed
+- This module is still has a lot to offer in the future , so all of your suggestions , issues , contributions are very welcomed